ritikgargg/mtech-admissions-portal/README.md

+To run frontend, cd into client directory and run `npm start` command.
+To run backend, cd into server directory and run `npm run dev` command.
+Run both the commands on different terminals.
+Use `npm install` to install all dependencies in both directories.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).